saulgreenberg/Timelapse/SQLiteNeededFixes.md

 insurance) that at minimum logs via `AppLog`, given the app is now relying on more fire-and-forget tasks than before.

-### 9. Retry-duration doc/comment mismatch (not functional, but misleading)
+### 9. Retry-duration doc/comment mismatch (not functional, but misleading) — FIXED

-Covered in the "What the commit fixed" section above — the code comment and commit message both say "~9s" / "2000ms max" for the extended budget; the actual arithmetic gives ~7s / 1750ms max.
-Low priority, but worth fixing so future maintainers reasoning about worst-case UI/background wait times aren't misled.
-Either correct the comment, or bump `maxBusyAttempt` from 7 to 8 if 9s was the actually-intended ceiling (note: this would also bump total attempts from 8 to 9).
+Covered in the "What the commit fixed" section above — the code comment and commit message both said "~9s" / "2000ms max" for the extended budget; the actual arithmetic gives ~7s / 1750ms max. **Resolved:** corrected the comment at `SQLiteWrapper.cs:938-942` to state the real numbers (8 attempts, up to 1750ms/step, ~7s total) rather than changing `maxBusyAttempt` to match the originally-stated (incorrect) ~9s — chosen because it's a zero-behavior-change documentation fix rather than a real, if small, change to already-working retry logic.

 ### 10. Mailto error-log feature: separate, pre-existing bug (not caused by the SQLite fix)